microsoft/PowerPlatformConnectors/independent-publisher-connectors/Companies House/readme.md

 ## Known issues and limitations

-There are no known issues and limitations.
+There are no known issues with this connector.
+There are functions in the API not implemented in this connector and I will continue to work on these if I can resolve the functions/syntax.

 ## Deployment Instructions